keeva-c/atol-genome-note-lite/dev/not-a-genome-note_template_scaffold-level.md

 Samples were collected and sequence data generated as part of the Bioplatforms Australia-sponsored sequencing project {{ sample.bpa_initiative }}.
-The genome has been assembled, annotated, and published as part of the Australian Tree of Life Informatics Capacity, provided by the Australian BioCommons.
+The genome has been assembled and published as part of the Australian Tree of Life Informatics Capacity, provided by the Australian BioCommons.